jnozzi/cocoadev.com/markdown/StackTraces.md

 	}

---General/AllanOdgaard
+--AllanOdgaard

 ----

 Let's take this one step farther.
 We can replace the default exception handler by supplying a couple more categories.
-Create General/NSApplication(General/ESExceptionHandling) and override the following method of General/NSApplication:
+Create NSApplication(ESExceptionHandling) and override the following method of NSApplication:

-- (void)reportException:(General/NSException *)anException
+- (void)reportException:(NSException *)anException
 {
 	// handle the exception properly
-	(*General/NSGetUncaughtExceptionHandler())(anException);
+	(*NSGetUncaughtExceptionHandler())(anException);
 }